Skip to main content

 • Backstage identity API to handle and associate the user profile with backstage identity.

-• Session API, to handle the session the user will have while logged in.
+• Session API, to handle the session the user will have while signed in.

-Let's add our OIDC API factory to the APIs array in the packages/app/src/apis.ts file:
+Let's add a new API factory to the apis array in the packages/app/src/apis.ts file.
+We will tell it to use the OIDC auth provider internally.

 packages/app/src/apis.ts